Roomba: Models

 As of 2025, there have been ten generations of Roomba units.
-All models have a patented design using pairs of brushes or rollers rotating in opposite directions to pick up debris from the floor. iRobot no longer design or manufacture its own robots and buy in outsourced products from another company and have their own branding applied.
-Their R&D department have been scaled back massively.
+All models have a patented design using pairs of brushes or rollers rotating in opposite directions to pick up debris from the floor.

 The early-generation models use a random algorithm by "bumping" to achieve total room coverage.
 A small vacuum motor with the help of rotating brushes extract the debris into a removable dustbin.
 The robot moves around the room with two rubber wheels on the backside of the unit.
 Roomba's are equipped with several sensors, including inside the bumper mechanism.
 IR emitters and receivers are equipped inside the bumper to communicate with the Home Base or Clean Base during docking.
 These sensors also initiate the self emptying cycle (Clean Base only).
 An ultrasonic proximity sensor is also used to slow the Roomba down to minimize impact into walls. iRobot's patented "RCON" sensor is located on the top of the bumper.
 This sensor helps the Roomba avoid virtual walls and its home base and/or clean base.
 The robot is powered by a rechargeable battery contained inside the unit.